-Well, this past Sunday, my youth group arrived home from summer camp.
-We attend ASCEND CAMP.
+Well,in three weeks, my youth group will attend ASCEND CAMP.
 It is a camp of epic games, and clear Bible teaching.
-Over 600 students show up for this “camp” and it is non-stop fun, as well as life-transforming.
+Over 600 students show up for this camp and it is non-stop fun, as well as life-transforming.
 I could not put on a better camp experience for my students.… Continue reading

 I am not a father.
 I do not have children.
 My wife and I would love to have children, but God has not permitted that for us in our first 9 years of marriage.
 Now because I am not a dad, my usual reaction to all books and sermons and being a dad or raising kids is one of checking out.
 “I am not in that stage of life,” I tell myself.
 “Therefore, I will move on to other things.”
 Like I said, this is my usual reaction ….. until a few weeks ago when my pastor preached a sermon on “What Every Dad Must Do” from Psalm 145.… Continue reading